LordeTyrael/PokeAllianceAntiCheatAnalysis/README.md

 # PokeAlliance — Anti-Cheat / Anti-Analysis Audit

-> **Read this first.** PokeAlliance has a large botting scene, but the staff are constantly changing
+> PokeAlliance has a large botting scene, but the staff are constantly changing
 > their anti-bot methods — anything in this document can be obsolete tomorrow.
 >
 > The game is growing fast, so there is a good chance the staff add a **kernel-mode anti-cheat** at some